Stimulating & invigorating breathing exercise

 Forcefully breathing in and out using the upper part of the lungs, with equal force and duration for the inhaling and exhaling.
-Rapidly inhaling through the nose and exhaling through the mouth.
+Rapidly inhaling through the nose (or mouth) and rapidly exhaling through the nose (or mouth).

 Another option when ending the exercise is to hold the breath for a longer while and then emptying the lungs while bending forward.
 Beware! this practice may cause dizziness.